CDRT/mk_docs/docs/ref/bios/settings/thinkpad/ioportaccess.md

 1.	**On** – Default.
 2. Off

+!!! info ""
-?>  The setting is removed in the recent versions.
+     The setting is removed in the recent versions.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|